tensorflow/tpu/tools/ctpu/README.md

 ### Developing ###

-The code is layed out in the following packages:
+The code is laid out in the following packages:

  - **`config`**: This package contains the tool-wide configuration, such as (1) the credentials used to communicate with GCP, (2) desired zone, and (3) the